google/filament/README.md

 - OpenGL 4.1+ for Linux, macOS and Windows
 - OpenGL ES 3.0+ for Android
-- Vulkan 1.0 for Android, Linux, macOS (with MoltenVk) and Windows
+- Vulkan 1.0 for Android, Linux, macOS and iOS (with MoltenVk), and Windows

 ### Rendering